nagypeter/weblogic-on-oke-workshop/tutorials/sample.app.pipeline.md

 ![alt text](images/deploy.sample/16.sample.application.png)

 Test the application.
 You can also check the deployed application on the WebLogic Administration console.
-Open the console using any of the Node IP address, WebLogic port number (30701 or what you get during pipeline setup) and appending */console*.
+Open the console using the loadbalancer (domain1-cluster-1-traefik-778bc994f7-vps9h) Node IP address, WebLogic port number (30701 or what you get during pipeline setup) and appending */console*.
 Log in using administrator's credentials and click **Deployments**.

 ![alt text](images/deploy.sample/17.wls.admin.console.png)